US: Over 130,000 Russian troops now staged outside Ukraine

 The Russians have deployed missile, air, naval and special operations forces, as well as supplies to sustain an invasion.
 This week, Russia moved six amphibious assault ships into the Black Sea, augmenting its capability to land on the coast.

-“We understand all the risks, we understand that there are risks,” he said in a live broadcast.
-“If you, or anyone else, has additional information regarding a 100% Russian invasion starting on the 16th, please forward that information to us.”
+Putin denies any intention of attacking Ukraine.
+Russia is demanding that the West keep former Soviet countries out of NATO.
+It also wants NATO to refrain from deploying weapons near its border and to roll back alliance forces from Eastern Europe — demands flatly rejected by the West.

-In an hourlong call Saturday with Putin, Biden said an invasion of Ukraine would cause “widespread human suffering” and that the West was committed to diplomacy to end the crisis but “equally prepared for other scenarios,” the White House said.
-It offered no suggestion that the call diminished the threat of an imminent war in Europe.
+Biden and Putin spoke for more than an hour Saturday, but the White House offered no suggestion that the call diminished the threat of an imminent war in Europe.

 The Putin-Biden conversation, following a call between Putin and French President Emmanuel Macron earlier in the day, came at a critical moment for what has become the biggest security crisis between Russia and the West since the Cold War.
 U.S. officials believe they have mere days to prevent an invasion and enormous bloodshed in Ukraine.